tersesystems/blindsight/docs/src/main/paradox/usage/context.md

 Blindsight can handle context cleanly over multiple threads.
 Context is handled through an immutable API that returns new instances on modification.

-This is very useful when you are logging [events](https://www.honeycomb.io/blog/how-are-structured-logs-different-from-events/), because a complete picture is often not available at the beginning of the unit of work.
-There are various FP ways of doing this, but explicit `logger` arguments also work fine.
+This is very useful when you are logging complex operations because a complete picture is often not available at the beginning of the unit of work.
+The more context you have in your logs, the better.

 Blindsight does not use MDC for managing context, and does not touch thread local storage.
-Instead, it uses markers and builds up those markers for use in structured logging.
-This is especially useful for events.
+Instead, it uses markers and builds up those markers for use in structured logging, returning a logger that will automatically apply those markers as context.

 The assumption is that you will be using the @ref:[structured logging](dsl.md) and [Terse Logback](https://tersesystems.github.io/terse-logback).
 You should also read through how to create your own [markers](https://tersesystems.com/blog/2019/05/18/application-logging-in-java-part-4/) for use in logging.

+## General Principles

+Mark McBride has a blog post on [how to best what context is useful in your logging](https://www.honeycomb.io/blog/event-foo-moar-context-better-events/).

 ## Marker Context